userTermzik/gtav-sourcecode-build-guide/README.md

    - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
 6. Install OpenIV
 7. Install Miscellaneous Files
+8. (OPTIONAL) Install 3D Studio Max 2010 SDK
+9. (OPTIONAL) Install 3rdParty Folder
+   - Extract and Put the folder to `X:\gta5\`
-8. Create X:\ Drive by following the steps at the bottom
+11. Create X:\ Drive by following the steps at the bottom
     1. Open Command Prompt
     2. Create a new folder called "GTA" to the Desktop or anywhere that you want.
     3. Run `net use X: \\localhost\c$\<Path to working folder for build> /persistent:yes`
       - Example: `net use X: \\localhost\c$\Users\abcd\Desktop\GTA /persistent:yes`
-9. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
+11. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
    - By the end, you should have the folders `X:\gta5\src`, `X:\gta5\script`, and `X:\gta5\tools_ng`.
 If the paths are different or some folders are missing, try re-extracting or moving as needed.
-10. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
+11. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
-11. Copy all folders in `dll_patches.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
+12. Copy all folders in `dll_patches_x.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
-12. Open Command Prompt as Administrator and run the following commands, then close:
+13. Open Command Prompt as Administrator and run the following commands, then close:
 ```batch
 setx /m RS_TOOLSROOT X:\gta5\tools_ng
 setx /m DXSDK_DIR "C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)"
 setx /m RS_CODEBRANCH X:\gta5\src\dev_ng
 setx /m RS_PROJECT gta5
 ```
-12. To ensure changes are finalized, restart build machine/computer.
+14. To ensure changes are finalized, restart build machine/computer.

 ## Patching The Source Code
 1. Open `rush_patches-master.zip`
 2. Copy `game` and `rage` folders to `X:\gta5\src\dev_ng`, make sure to overwrite when copying
-3. (OPTIONAL) To skip launcher requirement for running the game, copy `game` and `rage` folders from `OPTIONAL_FIXES` to the same folder
+3. (OPTIONAL) To skip launcher requirement for running the game, copy `game` and `rage` folders from `rush_patches-master.zip\OPTIONAL_FIXES` to the same folder

 ## Building The Game Binary
 1. Run `X:\gta5\src\dev_ng\game\VS_Project\load_sln_unity_2012.bat`
-	- If prompted with "How do you want to open this file?", check "Always use this app to open .sln files" and click OK.
+	- If prompted with "How do you want to open this file?", check "Always use this app to open .sln files" and Select **Visual Studio 2012** then click OK.
 2. Once the solution loads, open the dropdown menu that says "Debug" at the top, select "Configuration Manager"
 3. Change "Active Solution Platform" to "x64" and close the configuration window
 4. Hold Ctrl key and click all projects under "GameLibs" and "Rage", right-click and select "Properties"